 According to court documents, LeaseWeb allowed authorities in The Netherlands and Russia to sniff, or perform analysis, on internet traffic in 2008.
 Their objective was to perform deep packet inspection (DPI) on unencrypted ICQ messenger traffic.

-We apologize for any inconvenience this may cause.
-We really appreciate the patience, and thank you for your continued support and helping us fight the good fight.
+We apologize for any inconvenience this may have caused.
+We thank you for your continued support and for helping us fight the good fight.
 If you have any questions or issues please contact our support team here.